instructure/canvas-lms/doc/api/tools_intro.md

 href="https://www.imsglobal.org/lti-advantage-overview" target="_blank">LTI
 Advantage services</a>.

-Because tools can be deployed at any level in the system heirarchy, they can be as general or specific as needed.
+Because tools can be deployed at any level in the system hierarchy, they can be as general or specific as needed.
 The Chemistry Department can add chemistry-specific tools without those tools cluttering everyone else's interfaces.
 Or, a single teacher who is trying out some new web service can do so without needing the tool to be